New Era Energy & Digital, Inc. (NUAI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 8, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI).
+LOS ANGELES, April 10, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEW ERA ENERGY & DIGITAL, INC. (NUAI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 1, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEW ERA ENERGY & DIGITAL, INC. (NUAI), CLICK HERE BEFORE JUNE 1, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?